uccross/ssdbm2019/index.md

 Registration begins April 29, 2019 and is required for all participants.

-To register, please go to [https://ssdbm-registration.soe.ucsc.edu/](https://ssdbm-registration.soe.ucsc.edu/)
+To register, please go to [SSDBM 2019 Registration](https://ssdbm-registration.soe.ucsc.edu/registration/5).

 In order to avoid double charges, please register only ONCE.